AlexEidt/Chess/README.md

 ## Resources

-The following resources/projects were very helpful in the creation of Toasty.
+The following resources/projects were very helpful in the creation of this Chess Engine.

 * [Blog Post by Josh Ervin on Move Generation](https://www.josherv.in/2021/03/19/chess-1/)
 * [Blog Post by Rhys Rustad-Elliott on Magic Bitboards](https://rhysre.net/fast-chess-move-generation-with-magic-bitboards.html)